What are the pros and cons of a double oven?

 What is a double oven?

-A double oven has two separate cooking compartments that can be set to different temperatures, times and other settings like convection cooking.
+A double oven has two separate cooking compartments that can be set or preheated to different temperatures, times and other settings like convection cooking.
 Double wall ovens usually feature two equally-sized ovens while double oven ranges combine a stovetop with two ovens: usually a smaller oven on top and a larger oven below.

 What is the advantage of a double oven vs. single oven?